Unity-Technologies/ToolsCollection/Readme.md

 This repository is used to gather together all the little editor script & tools that we write for different projects.

+**Note : all those tools are WIP and experimental and sometime not the most stable.
+Use at your own risk.
+Be sure that your project is on source control so if some delete files you can recovers them!**

 Each live in its own folder under the Assets folder.

 Through the **Package Designer** tool (see wiki for documentation) each tool can